Last Updated: 5/21/22 | May 21st, 2022

-After months on the road, you find yourself back home and excited to resume old friendships.
+After months on the road, you’re finally home, excited to resume your old friendships.
 You plan dinners, get-togethers, and nights out.
-And, as some people fail to respond or show up, you begin realize an awful truth — while you were out exploring the world, your friends crept out the back door of your life.
+And, as people fail to respond or show up, you begin realize an awful truth — while you were out exploring the world, your friends crept out the back door of your life.

 And, unlike you, they aren’t coming back.

-After being away for over six months, I came back to New York eager to reconnect with my friends.
-I missed their faces, stories, and presence.
-But, as most New Yorkers will tell you, friendships are often hard to maintain under the crushing pace of life even when you’re in the same city.
-Everyone moves a million miles a minute, there’s always an event to attend, and making time for each other is a constant battle of highly conflicting schedules.
+But, as most New Yorkers will tell you, friendships are often hard to maintain under the crushing pace of life here.
+Everyone here moves a million miles a minute, there’s always an event to attend, and making time for each other is a constant battle of highly conflicting schedules.
 It’s the city of the hustle.

 “What are you doing two weeks from now?” is a common question in the city that never sleeps.

-I expected it but, after many weeks of missed connections and noticed absences from events, I realized that while I was away, I too had been ghosted on.
-Many had taken my absence as an excuse to finally exit stage left without hopefully being noticed.
+I expected it but, after many weeks of missed connections and noticed absences from events, I realized that while I was away, many had taken my absence as an excuse to finally exit stage left without hopefully being noticed.
 People I had seen on a regular basis for years had cut the tenuous tether holding us together.
 In a city constantly on the move, some had moved on.

-Then I was mad.
+Then sadness gave way to anger.
 “Screw those jerks!
-They weren’t fun anyway,” I said in an attempt to mask the hurt.
+They weren’t good friends anyway,” I said in an attempt to mask the hurt.

-But as I calmed down and thought about it more, I realized I was looking at this situation the wrong way.
-Going away didn’t lose me friends; it had shown me who my true friends were.
+But, as I calmed down and thought about it more, I realized I was looking at this situation in the wrong light.
+Going away didn’t cause me to lose friends; it had shown me who my true friends were.

 It’s true that friends move in and out of your life regardless of whether you travel or not.
 It’s life — people change and grow apart.
-I have many friends I no longer talk to.
-We moved to different cities, our interests changed, and the ties that bound you grow weak with time.
+You move to different cities, interests change, you forget to reply to a text (or even text in the first place), and the ties that bound you grow weak with time.
 Suddenly, years have passed, it feels awkward to reconnect, and you both keep moving on.